-0200 - 0310 1.5 ...AND DAMNED IF WE DON'T: The Implications of Pricing for Climate Risk in Housing and Finance

-...and here's where we're going with it: Although we know that the risks directly associated with extreme climate are not currently factored into pricing throughout the housing and finance ecosphere, the problem is, given current tools and methodologies (as discussed in the previous session), can you even price the risk?
+0200 - 0310 1.5 ...AND DAMNED IF WE DON'T: The Implications of Pricing for Climate Risk in Housing and Finance ecosphere, the problem is, given current tools and methodologies (as discussed in the previous session), can you even price the risk?
 What would the pricing of houses, guarantee fees, mortgage servicing rights, bond ratings or subordination levels look like if climate dynamics were factored in?
 Many models currently used lack the necessary geographic granularity to accurately measure risk, and the time horizons over which climate risks will materialize are uncertain and therefore, imprecise.
-However, between massive efforts to improve the accuracy of data and new Al tools, we're getting close enough to start contemplating the implications of what will happen when we do start pricing for climate risk.
+However, between massive efforts to improve the accuracy of data and new AI tools, we're getting close enough to start contemplating the implications of what will happen when we do start pricing for climate risk.
 But damned when we do, and damned if we don't.
 It's a very tough conversation that must begin.